Karakoram Highway: Rock art and petroglyphs

 There are more than 50,000 pieces of rock art and petroglyphs all along the highway that are concentrated at ten major sites between Hunza and Shatial.
 The carvings were left by invaders, traders, and pilgrims who passed along the trade route, as well as by locals.
 The earliest date back to between 5000 and 1000 BC, showing single animals, triangular men, and hunting scenes in which the animals are larger than the hunters.
 These carvings were pecked into the rock with stone tools and are covered with a thick patina that yields their age.

 Travel

-There are several transport companies in Pakistan that offer bus service between major towns of the highway and from Rawalpindi and Lahore.
+There are several transport companies in Pakistan that offer bus service between major towns of the highway from Rawalpindi and Lahore.
 The largest company is Northern Areas Transport Corporation (NATCO).
 Other companies are Masherbrum Travel, Silk Route Travel, K-2 movers, Anchan Travel, and Saeed Travel.

-Bus service between Gilgit and Kashghar
+Bus service between Gilgit and Kashgar

-On 1 June 2006, daily bus service began between Gilgit, Gilgit–Baltistan, and Kashghar, Xinjiang, through the Sust and Tashkorgan border area.
+On 1 June 2006, daily bus service began between Gilgit, Gilgit–Baltistan, and Kashgar, Xinjiang, through the Sust and Tashkorgan border area.